W-L/fedflow/README.md

         upload

+project creation and joining is now implemented
+- only simple projects with a single tool so far

 continue developing the fc api
 - add multiuser scenarios
-- add project creation and adding other users
-- add site registration

 make sure the client is linked to the correct vm
 - i.e. I think the serialgroup and clients get linked incorrectly in the clients class